-- 11.1 Each team is only allowed one forward pass per play.
-Forward passes don't have to travel beyond the line of scrimmage. - 11.2 All passes must be thrown from behind the line of scrimmage.
-A passer is ruled behind the line of scrimmage if they have any part of the body on or behind the line of scrimmage. - 11.3 The guarterback is allowed to throw the ball away to avoid a sack. - 11.4.1 The quarterback has a 7 second "pass clock."
-If a pass is not thrown within those 7 seconds the play is ruled dead.
-The down is consumed, and the ball is returned to the most recent line of scrimmage. - 11.4.2 Once the ball is handed off the 7 second rule is no longer in effect. - 11.4.3 If the quarterback is standing in their own endzone when the pass clock expires the ball is returned to the previous line of scrimmage and is not ruled a safety.
+- Each team is only allowed one forward pass per play.
+Forward passes don't have to travel beyond the line of scrimmage. - All passes must be thrown from behind the line of scrimmage.
+A passer is ruled

+11.2 behind the line of scrimmage if they have any part of the body on or behind the line of scrimmage. - 11.3 The quarterback is allowed to throw the ball away to avoid a sack. - The quarterback has a 7 second "pass clock".
+If a pass is not thrown within those

+7 seconds the play is ruled dead.
+The down is consumed, and the ball is returned to the most recent line of scrimmage. - Once the ball is handed off or thrown the 7 second rule is no longer in effect. - If the quarterback is standing in their own endzone when the pass clock expires the ball is returned to the previous line of scrimmage and is not ruled a safety.

-12. RECEIVING
+12 RECEIVING

-- 12.1 All players are eligible to receive a pass.
-Including the quarterback should the ball have been handed off behind the line of scrimmage. - 12.2 A player who receives possession of the ball in the air is ruled inbounds if the player has placed at least one foot inbounds before stepping out of bounds. - 12.3 In the case of simultaneous possession of the ball by both an offensive and defensive player the ball is awarded to the offence.
+- 12.1 All players are eligible to receive a pass including the quarterback should the ball have been handed off or thrown laterally behind the line of scrimmage. - 12.2 A player who receives possession of the ball in the air is ruled inbounds if the player has placed at least one foot inbounds before stepping out of bounds. - In the case of simultaneous possession of 12.3 the ball by both an offensive and defensive player the ball is awarded to the offence.

-13. DEFENDING
+13 DEFENDING